simplesamlphp/simplesamlphp/modules/core/docs/authproc_targetedid.md

     Note: only the first value of the specified attribute is being used for the generation of the identifier.

 `nameId`
-:   Set this option to `TRUE` to generate the attribute as in SAML 2 NameID format.
+:   Set this option to `true` to generate the attribute as in SAML 2 NameID format.
     This can be used to generate an Internet2 compatible `eduPersonTargetedID` attribute.
-    Optional, defaults to `FALSE`.
+    Optional, defaults to `false`.

 Examples